islamghany/doit/README.md

 ---

-## Phase 3: Observability & Monitoring
+## Phase 3: Observability & Monitoring ✅ **COMPLETED**

 **Duration:** Weeks 3-4
 **Theme:** Make your application observable and debuggable

+**What you achieved:**

+- Full observability stack with the three pillars: Logs, Metrics, Traces
+- Prometheus for metrics collection and alerting
+- Grafana as single pane of glass (metrics + traces)
+- Jaeger for distributed tracing via OpenTelemetry
+- Hybrid development workflow (local Go + Docker infrastructure)

 ### 3.1 Structured Logging with Context